-In addition to this, try to keep the words you use as neutral as possible and try to keep away from emotive language which is likely to feel personal and cause the situation to become heated.
+In addition to this, try to keep the words you use as neutral as possible and try to keep away from the emotive language which is likely to feel personal and cause the situation to become heated.

 3. Ask questions

 Think about how you feel when someone asks you questions compared to when they tell you you’re doing something wrong.
-Naturally, questions being asked of you make you ask questions of yourself, reflect and really consider the situation.
+Naturally, questions being asked of you make you ask questions of yourself, reflect and consider the situation.

 Using questions can therefore be a much more constructive way to approach a constructive criticism or negative feedback discussion.

 (Bonus tip: asking questions when you’re on the receiving end is also really helpful.
-This way you can be clear on what’s really being said and avoid making assumptions and misunderstandings)
+This way you can be clear on what’s being said and avoid making assumptions and misunderstandings)